AndreiSukharev/bot_assistent/README.md

 # bot_assistent

 ### Bot assistent in Telegram messenger.
-Help you to organise your day, play with or even send you funny gifs
+Help you to organise your day, play with you or even send you funny gifs

 ## Run